Why You Should Hire a Birth Photographer

 Can I tell you a true story real quick, so I was about a year into birth photography when I was pregnant with my last baby and I tossed around the idea if I wanted to hire a birth photographer – and I slacked and just never made it happen.
 I regret it so much.
 I told myself I would just hand the camera to my husband, he can snap some and I would edit later on.
 Did that happen?
-No. My husband took some pictures with his phone, and three months later her jumped into a pool with the phone in his pocket and we lost everything from my birth.
+No. My husband took some pictures with his phone, and three months later he jumped into a pool with the phone in his pocket and we lost everything from my birth.
 I have literally five pictures that my mom took while we were in postpartum; might I add how grateful I am that she did.
 These are the only memories I have from his birth:

-I recently asked on my instagram some reason why/why not regarding a birth photographer,one of the responses I heard over and over again was cost – and I refuse to consider this a reason as to why they didn’t hire.
+I recently asked on my instagram some reason why/why not regarding a birth photographer, one of the responses I heard over and over again was cost – and I refuse to consider this a reason as to why they didn’t hire.
 I addressed this on my instagram stories as well, but if having a birth photographer is important to you, and you value it, you can make it happen.
 Say you’re 4-5 weeks pregnant when you find out, if you put away a little over $100 a month, you can afford a photogrpaher by the time you deliver.
 It’s possible.
-I mean, the iPhone 11 starts at $1,100 and it’s sold over 12 million devices since it launched.
+I mean, the new iPhone starts at $1,100 and it’s sold over 12 million devices since it launched.
 Wanna bet how many of those people paid cash up front..
 No, they financed it and are making payments.
 If a birth photographer is part of your birth plan, it’s absolutely possible.

 If you’re ready to set up your birth session with us, or have any questions on how to prepare for a birth session (with me, of course) – feel free to take a look at our package list and contact us!